deepakcdo/JetFuelExecute/README.md

 # JetFuelExecute
-Remote Procedure Call library over a super fast journaled messaging bus
+JetFuelExecute is a Remote Procedure Call (RPC) library over a super fast journaled messaging bus.

-JetFuel allows a developer to publish a function on a bus and any other client connected to the bus to call.
+JetFuel allows a developer to publish a function on a bus and any other client connected to the bus to call it.
 The bus itself is journaled so you can easily look at fields of the request and response.
+This should simplify the life of developers and support staff who constantly have to degub issues.

+This library forms the basis of a very good command / response paradigm.

+Currently the only bus that is suported is http://www.crankuptheamps.com/ In the future other buses will be supported.

+This project currently has the java implemention, in the near future we will javascript and C implementation.
+This means JetFuel funcitons can be published and called from multiple languages.

-There are two easy steps to use JetFuelExecute
+There are two easy steps to use JetFuelExecute  :-
 1) Publish a function
 2) Call the function

 Let look at step 1 first.
-Publishing a function on the bus is easy
+Publishing a function on the bus is easy.
 ```java
             // Create amps connection
             final HAClient haClient = new HaClientFactory().createHaClient("SampleJetFuelSever",